Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 How to make healthy turkey meatloaf

 - Cook up the veggies.
 Chop the veggies and saute them in some olive oil and season them well with some salt and pepper.
-Then let them cool for a few minutes before adding them to the meatloaf mixture.
+Then let them cool for a few minutes.

 - Make the turkey meatloaf mixture.
 Combine the ground turkey with the veggies and the rest of the meatloaf ingredients in a medium size mixing bowl.

 - Form and bake.
 Line a baking sheet with parchment paper and transfer the turkey mixture to the pan.
 Form the mixture into a loaf that is about 8.5×5 inches.
-Bake the meatloaf in the middle rack of the oven at 350 degrees F for 30-35 minutes, until the internal temperature reaches 165 degrees F.
+Bake the meatloaf oven at 350 degrees F for 30-35 minutes, until the internal temperature reaches 165 degrees F. Per the recipe card below.

 - Mix up the tomato glaze.
 Add the glaze ingredients to a small bowl and mix until they are fully combined into a smooth glaze.